coursera-dl/coursera-dl/README.md

     Download only ppt files: coursera-dl progfun-2012-001 -u <user> -p <pass> -f "ppt" Use a ~/.netrc file:     coursera-dl progfun-2012-001 -n

+The use of a `~/.netrc` file is a good alternative to specifying both your username and password every time on the command line.
+To use it, simply add a line like the one below to a file named `.netrc` in your home directory (or the [equivalent], if you are using Windows) with contents like:

+    machine coursera-dl login <user> password <pass>

+Create the file if it doesn't exist yet.
+From then on, you can switch from using `-u` and `-p` to simply call `coursera-dl` with the option `-n` instead.
+This is especially convenient, as typing usernames and passwords directly on the command line can get tiresome (even more if you happened to choose a "strong" password).

 Troubleshooting
 ---------------